“Dreams out of dust, hope out of ashes, love out of hate.”

 “Come, lie down,” you say, gently helping him to an empty bed.
 Every movement seems to cause him agony.
 A pool of blood spreads out beneath his back when he crumples upon the bed.

 You concentrate, tapping into the deepest core of your being.
-Suddenly silver lightning begins to flash out of your skin and crackle about you like a storm.
+Silver lightning begins to flash out of your skin.
+It crackles about you like a storm.

-You turn to him and touch his forehead.
-He whimpers in pain at the mere touch.
-You hesitate for a moment.
+You turn to him and touch his sweaty forehead.
+He whimpers in pain at even that light contact.
+You hesitate for a moment, knowing how much it will cost you to heal him.
+It doesn't matter.
 I must make him well.

-You force the lightning down your arm and into him, where it disappears.
+You force the lightning down your arm and into his body.
 His raw wounds slowly close.
 Bones crunch back into place.
-The lacerated flesh cools and seals.
+The burning flesh under your fingers cools.
 Then it is over.

 “Wha-what happened?” he stammers, raising his head and looking at you in amazement.